Complementary and Alternative Medicine

 Guide to Laws About Complementary and Alternative Healing Arts in California

-California law explicitly allows the practice of complementary and alternative health care which does not require medical training and credentials.1Business & Professions Code Sec 2053.5 These “non licensed healing arts” practices may include aromatherapy, ayurvedic medicine, energy healing, or Reiki.
+California law explicitly allows the practice of complementary and alternative medicine (CAM) health care which does not require medical training and credentials.1Business & Professions Code Sec 2053.5 These “non licensed healing arts” include practices such as aromatherapy, herbal therapy, ayurvedic medicine, energy healing, or Reiki.
 California does not provide for or require a license to perform these services, and it is legal to do so, so long as you comply with the following rules.
 (Note: Many other alternative healing arts practices DO require a license.
 See our Professional and Business Licenses guide)

 - Conduct surgery or any other procedure on another person that punctures the skin or harmfully invades the body.

 - Administer or prescribe X-ray radiation to another person.

 - Prescribe or administer legend drugs or controlled substances to another person.

 - Recommend the discontinuance of legend drugs or controlled substances prescribed by an appropriately licensed practitioner.